KindermannMarek/Topical-siRNA-therapy-1/README.md

 <br>
 <br>

-*This repository contains the source data for a scientific article:*
+*This repository contains the source data for the scientific article:*

 article title: "Topical siRNA Therapy of Diabetic-Like Wound Healing"